 Systemic therapy is a term used to describe treating cancer with medications.
-These medications can be anti-cancer drugs, drugs that target only cancer cells, immune system drugs and hormones.

 The following is general information about the different types of medications available and what they are used for.

 Chemotherapy (sometimes called chemo) uses drugs to kill cancer cells.
 Chemotherapy is used to treat many types of cancer.
 Chemotherapy drugs can be given on their own or they can be given together in a combination (called combination chemotherapy).

 Your treatment plan will depend on the kind of cancer you have, its stage and the goal of your treatment.
 Your cancer care team will explain why chemotherapy is a treatment option for you.
 The goals of your treatment may be to: